audioxide/data/data/posts/20180604-interviews-paul-marchesani.md

 title: "Paul Marchesani: &#8216;I always knew my music was connected in some way.&#8217;"
 summary: Paul G. Marchesani is a freelance producer and radio host from Philadelphia.
 He’s in the midst of a project called the Forest Kids Collective, a shared musical universe of 27 characters, each with their own discography.
 author: fred
-blurb: "'I was always a visual music creator.
-After a while it just kind of snapped like hey, this is a universe.
-This can be a world.'"
+blurb: Paul G. Marchesani is a freelance producer and radio host from Philadelphia who's building a shared musical universe one album at a time.

 ---